RoverCore/Documentation/content/en/docs/Concepts/Identity.md

-**signInManager**
+**What is a signInManager?**
-SignInManager is a service that is available through dependency injection.
+A service that is available through dependency injection is known as SignInManager.
 It’s a class that handles the user to sign in from the application.
-SignInManager authenticates the user which is simply logging the user in and out.
+The service authenticates the user which is simply logging the user in and out.
 Cookies are also dished out from SignInManager.
 Cookies are small blocks of  data used to help users access a website.
-SignInManager uses authentication cookies which helps the website identify what account the user is on, and verifies the user so they are logged in.
+Authentication cookies help the website identify what account the user is on.
+Here are some examples.
-Examples:

 ```C#
   Public class YourController : BasedController<YourController>
 {